aschluter/ClinPrior/README.md

 The final result provides an ordered list of genes that match the patient's HPOs.
 The PriorFunct and PriorPhys columns report the phenotypic scores after propagation through the functional and physical gene-gene interactions of the network.

-## Gene prioritization from a HPO-patient file
+## Prioritization of genes from a file with the patient's HPOs

 ``` r
 patientHPOsFile <- paste(system.file("extdata/example", package = "ClinPrior"),"HPOpatient.txt",sep="/")